Stirling Slough by car, distance and driving time

-The driving distance between Stirling and Slough is 412 miles.
-Travel time is 6 hours and 48 minutes by car.
+The distance between Stirling and Slough by car is 412 miles.
+The driving time is 6 hours and 48 minutes.

 From: Stirling, County: Stirling, Scotland